thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/reference/language-manual.md

 ### Type `Region`

 The type `Region` represents opaque stable memory regions.
 Region objects are dynamically allocated and independently growable.
-They represent isolated partitions of IC stable memory.
+They represent isolated partitions of BIG stable memory.

 The region type is stable but not shared and its objects, which are stateful, may be stored in stable variables and data structures.